Relative Arbitrage Opportunities with Interactions among $N$ Investors: The Market Model

 \section{The Market Model}

-We consider an equity market and focus on the market behavior and a group of investors in this market.
-The number of investors we include is large enough to affect the market as a whole.
-Nevertheless, there are possibly other investors apart from this very group we consider.
+We consider an equity market and focus on its aggregate behavior and a group of investors in this market.
+The group of investors under consideration is large enough to affect the market as a whole.
+However, this group of interest is only part of the entire market.
+The rest of the market participants do not influence the market and can be viewed as exogenous.